emsesp/docs/Coding.md

 make run
 ```

-Then from the console prompt use `test <test>` to run the simulations, eg. mixing, thermostat, general etc. See `test.cpp` for the scripts.
+Then from the console prompt use `test <test>` to run the simulations, eg. mixer, thermostat, general etc. See `test.cpp` for the scripts.